Treatments

 If you experience increased swelling, pain, persistent temperature, or purulent discharge, please call your doctor or see your local medical officer immediately.

 Patients are routinely admitted to hospital on the same day as the procedure.
-In most cases if the patent is fit to leave the hospital later the same day.
+In most cases if the patient is fit to leave the hospital later the same day.
 Sometimes, depending on the type of surgery and the needs of the patient, an overnight stay is recommended.

 Following the surgery you will just have a crepe bandage around the ankle.
 For the first few days, you will be required to use crutches after which you will be allowed to weight bear as tolerated.